matthewtranmer/Cryptography/README.md

 # cryptography
-A C# library which implements elliptic curve cryptography to ensure secure communications.
-This is for a school project
+A C# library which implements elliptic curve cryptography to ensure secure communications for a school project